DeathThreats/PHPLoginSystem/README.md

 * paste the files you got from doing `git clone https://github.com/DeathThreats/PHPLoginSystem.git` and you're good to go!

 ## Note
+* Only a few important server-side validations are included, feel free to create, modify, delete... the code to fit your needs.
-**It does not contain any styling** - there are two main reason, first, the main purpose is to provide a code that only contains the functionality of a login system.
+* **It does not contain any styling** - there are two main reason, first, the main purpose is to provide a code that only contains the functionality of a login system.
 Second is to save time and effort, you will not have to remove my styles and add your own when you implement this in your own application.

 ### License